New Mexico

 Ballot Notice and Cure Process

-The deadline to cure (correct) your absentee/mail ballot is November 22, 2024.
+The deadline to cure (correct) your absentee/mail ballot is the third Friday after Election Day.
 Your county clerk will attempt to contact you immediately if your absentee/mail ballot is rejected.
 You can track the status of your mail ballot using your state’s online tool to make sure it has been received and accepted.
 If you voted a provisional ballot, you can check the status of your provisional ballot after the election using your state’s online tool.

 Campaign Finance Information